oconnor0/fourth-world-srd/content/classes/fighter.md

 : AC and pick either Physical or Evasion saves.

 *Damage*
-: Pick melee or ranged damage rolls.
+: Melee and ranged weapon damage rolls.

 *Equipment*
 : All weapons, armor, and shields.